6 Things You Need To Know About Marketing Management (+ 5 Templates)

 - Parts of the campaign can be developed at the same time.
-For instance, the TV commercial, radio ad and email marketing can all be developed concurrently – saving you time.
+For instance, the TV commercial, radio ad, and email marketing can all be developed concurrently to save you.

 - It’s flexible and allows for changes based on roadblocks.

 - It’s collaborative — daily standups keep all team members in the loop.